Chain of Light

-Chain of Light is a studio album by Pakistani qawwali singer Nusrat Fateh Ali Khan, published posthumously on 20 September 2024.
+Chain of Light is a studio album by Pakistani qawwali singer Nusrat Fateh Ali Khan, released posthumously on 20 September 2024.
 The album features four traditional qawwali compositions recorded in 1990.
-It remained unreleased until rediscovered in 2021, after being lost for 27 years.
+The four compositions were rediscovered in 2021, after being lost for 27 years.
 Produced by Michael Brook and mixed by Craig Conard under the label Real World Records, the album is a part of Khan's collaborations, which began after his appearance at the WOMAD festival.

-The title Chain of Light, is taken from a phrase within one of the Sufi devotional poems featured on the record.
-However, the context and its authorship remains uncertain.
-The tracks on Chain of Light remained unreleased and were lost for several years before being rediscovered during an archival reorganization.
+The title Chain of Light, is taken from the phrase: “Every breath of mine is related to his chain of light," which is part of one of the Sufi devotional poems featured on the record.

 Rediscovery

-In 2021, the tapes for Chain of Light were rediscovered by one of the employees of the Real World Records Odhrán Mullan while cataloguing items in the archives of Real World Records after the company moved to a new location.
-The tapes were stored at Real World Records' archive, which included World War II-era Nissen huts.
+In 2021, the tapes of the compositions that would be released as Chain of Light were rediscovered by one of the employees of the Real World Records Odhrán Mullan while cataloguing items in the archives of Real World Records after the company moved to a new location.
+The tapes had been stored at Real World Records' archive, which included World War II-era Nissen huts.
 Before being digitized, the tapes had to be carefully treated.
 Due to their age, they were slightly heated to remove moisture, as playing them directly would have caused damage.

 These recordings were remastered with the possibilities for a representation of his musical style during the period of his career.